xiaomingfuckeasylife/deepGo/README.md

 * append and copy slice , read https://blog.golang.org/go-slices-usage-and-internals

-* range in go , is a litter bit like iterator in java .
+* range in go , is a litter bit like iterator in java .  range can iterate array and map
 ```
 sliceArr := []int{1,23}
 for  i,v := range sliceArr {